Kyusung4698/diablosnaps/packages/rpc/README.md

 # `@diablosnaps/rpc`

-Provides an RPC client to access the app locally (browser/node.js)
+Provides an RPC client to access the app locally (browser/node.js).
+A live demo can be found [here](https://diablosnaps.com/demos/rpc).

 ## Usage